 The Government Financial Policy Coordination Council (the "FPCC") was formed by Cabinet Decision No. 39 of 2008.
 The FPCC coordinates the financial policies at the federal level.
 Members of the FPCC consist of the Undersecretary to the Ministry of Finance, representatives from the UAE local governments and a representative of the UAE Central Bank.
 The FPCC collects and prepares government financial statements at the state level and consolidates them in line with international standards.
-The FPCC also coordinates with the IMF, World Bank and other international financial institutions on applying standards and consolidating financial statements and also implements recommendations issued by the IMF on coordinating financial policies at the state level.
+The FPCC also coordinates with the IMF, World Bank and other international financial institutions on applying standards and consolidating financial statements at the state level.
 Annual reports of work undertaken by the FPCC are submitted to the Cabinet.